-Mamás y Bebés (Mothers and Babies) Program

-This is a manualized 9-week mood management course for pregnant and newly parenting women that includes three post-partum booster sessions to decrease the risk of development of depression during the perinatal period as well as post-partum depression.
-With increased awareness of the persistent and dire maternal health African American women, this program was expanded to African American women as a target group to serve.
-The is offered in all three regions of the county.
+Mamás y Bebés (Mothers and Babies) Program Program Type: Prevention Program pregnant and newly parenting women that includes three post-partum booster sessions to decrease the risk of development of depression during the perinatal period as well as post-partum depression.
+With increased awareness of the persistent and dire maternal health needs of African American women, this program was expanded to include African American women as a target group to serve.
+The program is offered in all three regions of the county.